 Douglas J. Varga

-Mr. Varga has handled a broad range of commercial and employment litigation matters both for employers and employees, including cases based on claims of trade secret misappropriation, violation of non-competition and confidentiality agreements, employment discrimination, and claims arising under the ADA, the ADEA, Title VII, ERISA, the FLSA, the Equal Pay Act, and other federal and state employment laws.
-Mr. Varga also has litigated suits involving civil rights violations, franchisor-franchisee disputes, commercial landlord-tenant disputes, insurance coverage and bad faith claims, and claims of professional negligence, fraud, unfair trade practices, securities fraud, and RICO violations.
+Doug has handled a broad range of commercial and employment litigation matters both for employers and employees, including cases based on claims of trade secret misappropriation, violation of non-competition and confidentiality agreements, employment discrimination, and claims arising under the ADA, the ADEA, Title VII, ERISA, the FLSA, the Equal Pay Act, and other federal and state employment laws.
+Doug also has litigated suits involving civil rights violations, franchisor-franchisee disputes, commercial landlord-tenant disputes, insurance coverage and bad faith claims, and claims of professional negligence, fraud, unfair trade practices, securities fraud, and RICO violations.
 He has tried numerous cases in federal and state courts, before both judges and juries.
-Mr. Varga also routinely counsels both employers and employees in the negotiation and enforcement of non-competition agreements, severance agreements, and agreements governing confidential and proprietary information and trade secrets.
+Doug routinely counsels both employers and employees in the negotiation and enforcement of employment agreement, non-competition agreements, severance agreements, and agreements governing the use and disclosure of confidential and proprietary information and trade secrets.

 - U.S. Court of Appeals, Sixth Circuit, 2013